 What Does Bible Based Mean to Us?

-- Marriage is between one man and one woman.
-We realize other relationships exist, but feel it's a parents place to educate their children about these relationships.
+- Marriage outside of one man and one woman.
+We realize other relationships exist, but feel parents should educate their children about it.